mlflow.tensorflow

 • conda_env

 Either a dictionary representation of a Conda environment or the path to a conda environment yaml file.
 If provided, this describes the environment this model should be run in.
-At minimum, it should specify the dependencies contained in get_default_conda_env().
+At a minimum, it should specify the dependencies contained in get_default_conda_env().
 If None, a conda environment with pip requirements inferred by mlflow.models.infer_pip_requirements() is added to the model.
 If the requirement inference fails, it falls back to using get_default_pip_requirements(). pip requirements from conda_env are written to a pip requirements.txt file and the full conda environment is written to conda.yaml.
 The following is an example dictionary representation of a conda environment:

 {